pranaysuyash/sig_ext_fastapi_react/web/live/README.md

 export CLOUDFLARE_API_TOKEN=your_api_token

 # Publish folder to Cloudflare Pages (landing branch preview)
-wrangler pages publish web/live --project-name signkit-pages-landing --branch landing-page
+wrangler pages deploy web/live --project-name signkit-landing --branch landing-page
 ```

 Notes:

-- This publishes the contents of `web/live` to the Pages project (signkit-pages-landing) under the `landing-page` branch.
+- This publishes the contents of `web/live` to the Pages project (signkit-landing) under the `landing-page` branch.
 - If the Pages project is set to build from `landing-page`, a new build should pick up these files automatically.
 - We included an optional workflow (`.github/workflows/manual_publish_landing.yml`) that can be triggered manually from the Actions tab to run the same command via GitHub Actions; you'll need to set `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` in repository secrets for it to succeed.